JannieI/canvas-workstation-V3/src/app/roadmap.md

         - FIX nrDataQualityIssues at DB level: join and fill the value, so that Canvas dont need to do any manipulation
         - in Open D we list those 'Due on' a date.
 This can only be done when we calculate the due date given the schedule - remember the Omega complexity with this.
         - rename shapes for icons = angle-double, line-chart, wand.
 AND look for others
+        - gracefully show message to user when HTTP disconnects, like WebSockets does now